10 March 2020

-The baseline here is a reusable, plastic-free lunch box.
+The baseline here is a reusable, sustainable lunch box.
 What kind of capacity do you need?
 Knowing what size meals you normally bring with you is a good starting point for your research.
 Also important: do you need it to be microwave and dishwasher safe?
 Or is it most important that your food container is completely leak-proof?
 Do you want to be able to keep your foods separate?
 Understand what you need, so you can purchase once and with confidence.

 10. Reusable cutlery